coolteju/ShellMaps/README.md

 - Click "Save shell" button to save shell maps in a text file
 - Click "Save bound" button to save the bounding mesh of shell space in a wavefront .obj file

-Addtionally, several different rendering layers can be selected for viewing and debugging.
+Additionally, several different rendering layers can be selected for viewing and debugging.